November 29-December 20, 2014

 The Aluminum Tree Museum is back, at least part of it!
 This year, see a sampling (about 1/3 of the total collection) at the Transylvania Heritage Museum at 189 West Main Street in downtown Brevard.
 The blast from the past will take you back to the 1950s when these trees were all the rage.
 This is a fun, quirky holiday outing that will make you smile and brighten your day.
 And it's free to visit (donations appreciated).

 The Aluminum Tree & Ornament Museum (ATOM) is the world's only museum dedicated to vintage aluminum Christmas trees.
 Dozens of trees and vintage ornaments are typcially displayed in whimsical themes, with displays dedicated to the Marilyn Monroe and Elvis, to name a couple.
 Color wheels turn to provide the light show.

-The Aluminum Tree and Aesthethically Challenged Seasonal Ornament Museum & Research Center was established by Stephen Jackson in Brevard.
+The full name of the museum is: The Aluminum Tree and Aesthethically Challenged Seasonal Ornament Museum & Research Center, established by Stephen Jackson in Brevard.
 It all started in 1991 when a friend gave Stephen a tattered aluminum tree from a garbage heap.
 Remembering the silver tree in his childhood home, he threw a party and asked guests to bring the "most aesthetically-challenged" ornaments.
 Stephen started collecting them and now owns more than 80.
 His collection has been featured in Southern Living, Money magazine, the New York Times, National Public Radio and BBC.
 This year's display includes 25 trees.